 Laurie Kimball Abbott was born on August 26, 1928, in Hamlet, North Carolina.
 He moved with his family to Savannah in 1936.
 Laurie graduated from Savannah High School in 1946, from Armstrong Junior College in 1948, and from the University of Georgia Law School in 1951.

-He began his legal career as a sole practitioner before joining the firm of Stephens and Gignilliat in 1954.
-It later became Stephens, Gignilliat, and Abbott; then Abbott, Talley, and Abbott; and finally Abbott and Abbott.
+Laurie began his legal career as a sole practitioner before joining the firm of Stephens and Gignilliat in 1954.
+It later became Stephens, Gignilliat and Abbott, then Abbott, Talley, and Abbott, and finally Abbott and Abbott.

 In addition to his law practice, Mr. Abbott served in a variety of civic and statewide leadership positions, including the Savannah-Chatham County Zoning Board of Appeals and the Chatham County-Savannah Metropolitan Planning Commission.
 He co-founded the Georgia Southern Area Planning and Development Commission.